-- The Class I directors are John G. Freund, M.D., Patrick Heron and David Hirsch, M.D., Ph.D., and their terms will expire at the 2016 Annual Meeting; - The Class II directors are Eran Nadav, Ph.D. and Gino Santini, and their terms will expire at the 2017 annual meeting of shareholders; and - The Class III directors are Michael T. Heffernan, R.Ph., Garen G. Bohlin and Theodore R. Schroeder, and, with the exception of Mr. Schroeder who will stand for election at the 2016 Annual Meeting, their terms will expire at the 2018 annual meeting of shareholders.
+- The Class I directors are John A. Fallon, M.D., John G. Freund, M.D. and David Hirsch, M.D., Ph.D., and their terms will expire at the 2019 annual meeting of shareholders; - The Class II directors are Michael T. Heffeman, R.Ph., Eran Nadav, Ph.D. and Gino Santini, and their terms will expire at the 2017 Annual Meeting; and - The Class III directors are Garen G. Bohlin and Theodore R. Schroeder, and their terms will expire at the 2018 annual meeting of shareholders

-Two of our Class I directors, John G. Freund, M.D. and David Hirsch, M.D., Ph.D., have been nominated to serve as Class I directors and have agreed to stand for election.
-In addition, John A. Fallon, M.D. has been nominated to serve as a Class I director and has agreed to stand for election at the 2016 Annual Meeting.
-Patrick Heron, who is currently a Class I director, will not stand for re-election at the 2016 Annual Meeting.
-If the nominees for Class I directors are elected at the 2016 Annual Meeting, then each nominee will serve for a three-year term expiring at the 2019 annual meeting of shareholders and until his successor is duly elected and qualified.
+Two of our Class II directors, Messrs.
+Hefferman and Santini, have been nominated to serve as Class II directors and have agreed to stand for election.
+Eran Nadav, who is currently a Class II director, will not stand for reelection at the 2017 Annual Meeting.
+Effective April 13, 2017, and solely in order to provide for an equal apportionment of the members among the three classes of the Company's classified Board, Mr. Heffernan resigned from the Board as a Class III director with a term expiring at the 2018 annual meeting of shareholders and was immediately reappointed by the Board as a Class II director continuing in office until the 2017 Annual Meeting.
+If the nominees for Class II directors are elected at the 2017 Annual Meeting, then each nominee will serve for a three-year term expiring at the 2020 annual meeting of shareholders and until his successor is duly elected and qualified.
+Immediately following the 2017 Annual Meeting, the size of the Board will be reduced to seven members.